October 1, 2025

 Finance teams highlight Ramp’s ease of use, customer support, and overall value — making it the top-rated choice for growing businesses.

-Ramp consistently outperforms both Expensify and SAP Concur on G2 for ease of use, support, and overall value.
-Finance teams highlight the intuitive interface and fast onboarding.
+• Ease of use: Ramp consistently outperforms both Expensify and SAP Concur on G2 for ease of use, support, and onboarding.
+Finance teams call out the intuitive interface and the ability to get live in days, not months.

 Bottom line